 Serena has been a Member of the Chambers Pupillage Committee for a number of years and firmly believes in the development of the Junior Bar.
 She combines energy and intellectual rigour with a practical approach to getting things done.

-- Serena is a Grade 3 Crown Prosecution Service (CPS) Prosecutor on the approved list of Prosecuting Counsel for London.
+- Grade 4 Crown Prosecution Service (CPS) Prosecutor on the approved list of Prosecuting Counsel for London.

 - CPS Specialist panel for Fraud.

 - CPS Specialist list for Rape and Serious Sexual Offences.

 - CPS Specialist list for Serious Organised Crime.